profiproteomics/proline-zero/README.md

 ### Configuration

-The configuration file contains settings for the launcher.
+A configuration dialog is displayed at start up.
+It allow user to modify main settings.
+The associated configuration file contains all settings for the launcher.
 These settings should not be changed unless you are an advanced user.

 * datastore: the type of database you want to use.
 Only PostgreSQL is available at the moment.
-* server_max_memory: the amount of memory you want to allow to the whole Proline process (default is 4GB).
+* memory settings, including allocation mode (automatic, semi Automatic, manual) and amount of memory allocated to each module.
 * server_default_timeout: the time in second you give for each sub-process to start.
 If the process does not start after this number of seconds, the launcher will quit in error.
-* debug_mode: the debug mode provides more information and disables the memory check.
+* log_debug: the debug mode provides more information and disables the memory check.
-* disable_sequence_repository: if you are a bit low on memory and if you do not need protein sequences, you may want to disable it to gain some memory.
+* sequence_repository_active: if you are a bit low on memory and if you do not need protein sequences, you may want to disable it to gain some memory.
-* postgresql_port: the port used by PostgreSQL.
+* datastore_port: the port used by PostgreSQL.
 Warning: you should not change it if the datastore have already been initialized (at first launch).
 * java_home: you can define your own JRE, but by default we use the one package with Proline Studio.
 Proline has been tested with Java8.
 * cortex_version: the version number of Proline Cortex
 * hornetq_version: the version number of HornetQ